ethereum-optimism/optimism/deposits.md

 # Deposits

-Deposits are transactions initiated on L1, and executed on L2.
+Deposits are transactions which are initiated on L1, and executed on L2.
 This document outlines a new [Transaction Type][transaction-type] for deposits.
 It also describes how deposits are initiated on L1, along with the authorization and validation conditions on L2.